Say what you mean. Mean what you say.

 We've spent so much time and effort in our careers thus far cultivating our image, reputation and work experience that we fear that saying the wrong thing at any time can bring it all undone.

 In our hyper-competitive work cultures, we fear that we can never say no without missing out.
 By 'missing out', I mean the fear of not getting attention from those who matter in our employing agencies, the next posting and/or the next promotion.
-This is a point on which I've already written in 'Are you the 'yes' diplomat?'
+This is a point on which I've already written in 'Can you ever say 'no'?'

 We are trained to keep talking, keep communicating and negotiating until we have delivered the outcome our government requires.
 This process can require equivocation and verbal gymnastics to avoid making unapproved commitments.